-Geronimo the alpaca: Defra officials arrive at farm
+Geronimo the alpaca: Defra officials lead animal away from farm

 - Published

-Defra officials have arrived at the farm of an alpaca facing a destruction order.
+An alpaca at the centre of a legal fight after twice testing positive for bovine tuberculosis has been led away by Defra officials.

-Police officers are also at the scene on Helen Macdonald's farm in Wickwar, near Bristol.
+Police officers accompanied Defra staff, dressed in overalls, goggles and masks as they entered Helen Macdonald's farm in Wickwar, near Bristol.

-Geronimo twice tested positive for bovine tuberculosis, and the Department of Food, Environment and Rural Affairs (Defra) ordered him to be euthanised.

 Ms Macdonald disputed the results and mounted court challenges to save him before Defra's 4 September deadline.